portbound/shuttle/README.md

 Shuttle is a lightweight event bus implemented in Go using gRPC.

-Release v2.0.0 will support optional integration with [Silo](https://github.com/portbound/silo), a log-structured KV store for logging, and subscriber replay functionality, simliar to Kafka.

 ## Features

 - **Load Balancing Consumer Groups**: Distributed message processing across group members.